-Additionally, templates for all letters a faculty member or administrator may need to construct during the adjudication process have been provided for your effortless implementation (see Faculty Resources).
+Additionally, templates for all letters a faculty member or administrator may need to construct during the adjudication process have been provided for your effortless implementation (see above).

 Procedures for reporting and adjudicating cases of academic dishonesty can also be found in Section 1.5.C of The Student Handbook.